How to master flexible weapons

-Before proceeding with the study of flexible weapons we must once again emphasize that this path must be very solid and gradual.
+Before proceeding with the study of flexible weapons (read Learn to use basic weapons) we must emphasize that:

-The rudiments that we are going to illustrate may seem trivial but they are the basis of the most articulated movements and must be intensely trained with dedication.
+- The rudiments that we are going to illustrate may seem trivial but they are the basis of the most articulated movements and must be intensely trained

-We can start exploring the mobility with the rope when we realize that, from a stand position, we are able to:
+We can start exploring the spatial mobility with the rope when we realize that, from a standing still position, we are able to:

 - Maintain the inertia of rotations without any discomfort, especially on the wrists (who uses flexible weapons must have steel wrists)

-- Do not miss the control of movement (and especially not to strike our body)
+- Do not miss the control of movement (and especially do not strike our body involuntarily)

 Mobility adds to the previous circular rotation exercises and to the loops a slight increase in difficulty, we must learn to: